|

 - Screen-printed

-since the aluminum plate itself will hold up in good condition for some
+will hold up in good condition for some years after any ink fading begins

-years after any ink fading begins to occur.
-Aluminum plates will easily
+to occur.
+Aluminum plates will easily outlast the 5-year non-fade

-outlast the 5 to 7-year non-fade screen ink life.
+screen ink life.
 (A 5 to 7-year fade-resistance

 rating is the best promise any printer can legitimately make — this